 Learn MoreUnconditional approval

-It means that a lender has taken the time to formally review all your paperwork with your signed loan application and decided to offer you a home loan based on the property you have chosen to buy.
-Without any further conditions left to satisfy, your lender will send a formal letter stating that you have unconditional loan approval.
+An unconditional approval means that a lender has taken the time to formally review all your paperwork with your signed loan application and decided that the borrower meets all criteria necessary to offer you a home loan based on the property you have chosen to buy.

 Learn MoreValuation

 It is a comprehensive inspection of your property that can be used to value the security for your mortgage.
-It's basically a risk alleviation technique lenders take, so that should there be a forced sale of your property, your house's market value could cover the outstanding home loan.
+It's basically alleviates the risk lenders take, so that should there be a forced sale of your property, your house's market value could cover the outstanding home loan.

 Learn MoreVariable interest rate